GiecV/CellularEncoding/README.md

 # Cellular Encoding Project

 Welcome to the **Cellular Encoding Project**, a deep dive into evolutionary computation and neural architecture synthesis.
-This repository showcases work conducted during my internship at the Creative AI Lab, IT University of Copenhagen, where I explored **cellular encoding** — a fascinating method that leverages genetic principles to automatically develop neural network architectures.
+This repository showcases work exploring **cellular encoding** — a fascinating method that leverages genetic principles to develop neural network architectures automatically.

 ## 🚀 Project Overview